 The Kellermann Foundation was founded in 2004 by Scott Kellermann and his wife, Carol.
 Scott is a family physician and tropical medicine specialist based in California.
 They first visited Uganda in 2000 with the Episcopal Medical Missions Foundation to assess the needs of the Batwa Pygmies living in Bwindi Impenetrable Forest National Park.

-The Kellermanns started by treating 200-300 Batwa under trees daily.
-They later built a clinic that has now grown into Bwindi Community Hospital, one of the biggest hospitals in Uganda.
-They focused on learning the language and customs of the Batwa people, building relationships, sharing the gospel, creating community development projects, and helping to build homes for the Batwa.
+The Kellermanns started by treating 200 to 300 Batwa under trees daily.
+They later built a clinic that has since grown into Bwindi Community Hospital, one of the largest hospitals in Uganda.
+They focused on learning the language and customs of the Batwa people, building relationships, sharing the gospel, creating community development projects, and helping build homes for the Batwa.

 Ride for a Woman